sjsutton27/Monster-Slayer/README.md

 #Monster Slayer
-First/Intro Program into Vue,js with some of my own modifications and changed features This is a front-end website that simulates a battle between a monster and a hero.
+First/Intro Program into Vue.js with some of my own modifications and changed features This is a front-end website that simulates a battle between a monster and a hero.
 Players can use 6 abilities (Attack, Special Attack, Heal, Block, Poison, Level Up) to defeat the monster or choose to surrender.
 The game includes a Battle Log and Health Bars to keep track of the progress and battle statistics.